We’re here to help.

 Export Voucher Program: in partnership with the U.S. Small Business Administration, the Washington State Department of Commerce makes it easy for small busiensses to enter or expand into new international markets through its Export Voucher Program.
 Click here to learn more.

-Economic Gardening is a program designed to reduce this risk while increasing the potential for growth by engaging business specialists from throughout the country to help a company more fully understand its strengths, challenges, and most importantly, opportunities.
+Thrive is a program designed to reduce this risk while increasing the potential for growth by engaging business specialists from throughout the country to help a company more fully understand its strengths, challenges, and most importantly, opportunities.

 Startup Washington State